 Kate Hudson Wows at First Appearance Since Giving Birth Five Weeks Ago

-Kate Hudson Wows at First Appearance Since Giving Birth Five Weeks Ago: Pics!

 Kate Hudson stepped out for a good cause on Wednesday!

-For the event, Hudson wore a navy polka dotted dress, showing off her blonde bob and grinning from ear to ear.
+For the event, Hudson wore a navy polka-dot dress that she paired with nude pumps.
+The Almost Famous star styled her blonde bob with loose curls and was grinning from ear to ear during the discussion.

-That evening, Kors threw a dinner in her honor, inviting her family and friends for the special occasion.
+That evening, Kors threw a dinner in Hudson's honor, inviting her family and friends for the special occasion.

-For the dinner, Hudson wore a black wrap dress with a plunging neckline, sparkly embellishments, and sheer capped sleeves.
+For the dinner, the mother of three wore a black wrap dress with a plunging neckline, sparkly embellishments, and sheer capped sleeves.
 She was joined by her boyfriend, Danny Fujikawa, her stepfather, Kurt Russell, and her son, Ryder.

-Other stars in attendance included Olivia Munn, Sofia Vergara, Nina Dobrev, Lori Laughlin, and more.
+Other stars in attendance included Olivia Munn, Sofia Vergara, Nina Dobrev and Lori Laughlin.

 Hudson already shares son Ryder, 14, with her ex Chris Robinson, and Bingham, 7, with ex Matt Bellamy.
 For more on her unconventional approach to parenting, watch the clip below: